 There are a variety of ways you can share your online profiles, resumes, and portfolios.
 You can always use e-mail, social media channels such as FaceBook, Twitter, Tumbler, etc., or you can even include them on your business card or on your resume – yes, you can even include them on a paper copy of your resume as long as you do it professionally and limit it to the one or two profiles which best show your talents or portfolio.

-A good place to include these on your resume is either at the end of your resume, or below your e-mail address.
+A good place to include these on your resume is either at the end of your resume or below your e-mail address.
 Make the link clickable on a digital copy of your resume, or easy to type in on a paper copy.
-If possible, it’s always best to get a vanity url, or one that is short and easy to use.
-For example, this is my public LinkedIn Profile: http://www.linkedin.com/in/ryanguina.
+If possible, it’s always best to get a vanity url or one that is short and easy to use.
+For example, this is my public LinkedIn Profile: https://www.linkedin.com/in/ryanguina.
 As you can see, it’s very easy for a prospective employer to visit LinkedIn and add a few letters to the address bar, or do a simple search for my name.

 Most of these major sites also rank well in the search engines, so you may find that these profiles rise to the top of the returned pages when an employer searches for your name.
 This is exactly what you want as it will show potential employers more information about you that can be found in a standard 1-2 page resume, and it can show them you have some technical skills and motivation.

-Remember, the goal with using a digital resume is to create another avenue in which to be found, or, add more information that isn’t found on a standard resume.
+Remember, the goal of using a digital resume is to create another avenue in which to be found, or, add more information that isn’t found on a standard resume.
 So be creative, stick out, and impress potential employers!

 Do you have any other tips or places for creating a digital or video resume?